Long Polling definition

 Load balancing: Distributing the incoming requests across multiple servers using load balancing techniques can help distribute the load and prevent any single server from becoming overwhelmed.
 This improves the overall performance and scalability of the long polling system.

-Monitoring and optimization: Regularly monitoring the performance of the long polling system and identifying any bottlenecks or areas of improvement can help optimize the system for better performance and scalability.
+Monitoring and optimization: Regularly monitoring the performance of the long polling software and identifying any bottlenecks or areas of improvement can help optimize the system for better performance and scalability.
 Techniques like profiling, load testing, and performance tuning can be used to identify and address any performance issues.

 Asynchronous (Async) processing: Offloading time-consuming tasks to asynchronous processes or background workers can help free up resources and improve the responsiveness of the long polling system.
 You can get this via message queues, worker processes, or distributed computing.